Caodaism: Cosmology

 Caodaists adopt the traditional Chinese idea of âm (yin) and dương (yang) duality constituting the harmonious balance of the universe.
 Before the creation of the universe there was the "Đạo", the infinite, nameless, formless, unchanging, eternal source.
 The negative and positive principles of the universe are the components of the eternal nature.

 There are two main Gods, the Cao Đài ("Highest Lord") and the Diêu Trì Kim Mẫu or Đức Phật Mẫu ("Holy Buddha Mother").
 They represent respectively the yang and yin forces.
 Cao Đài is viewed as the heart of the universe, the common Father of all beings.
 He imparts part of him into each living being, including even rocks, in the form of consciousness. Đức Phật Mẫu is venerated as the Mother of the Universe, responsible for giving visible forms, consciousness and emotions to all life.
 Ultimately, she has to follow the orders of Đức Cao Đài who is revered as the Supreme Being of both Heaven and Earth.

 All other Divine Beings are to obey the orders of these two Creators during the course of evolution of the universe.
 Each of them carries a specific role as designated by their Father and Mother.
 Any being who falls out against them is considered devils in nature.
-These devils are led by the most powerful being, named Kim Quang Sứ (Satan).

 In terms of the cosmos, faithful Caodaists believe there are heaven and hell, which are the main destinations for souls after death.
 Heaven consists of thirty-six planes and many heavenly realms upon each of them, e.g. the Realm of Saints, the Realm of the Holy Mother, the Realm of the Perfect Beings, the Divine Court Realm, the Paradise of Extreme Joy, etc. Meanwhile, hell has ten key realms to carry out punishments in accordance with sins of souls.

 In order to get to heaven, souls are required to cultivate their virtues and / or devote themselves to spiritual causes.
 Without merit from the latter, they cannot escape the cycle of birth and death, but can improve their virtues and merit gradually to reach better places in the universe, including the 72 planets (Earth being the 68th), the 3,000 worlds, the four great cosmic regions, and the thirty six heavenly planes.
 True liberation can only be attained when souls ultimately rejoin God the Father in Heaven.